top of page

 If you cover multiple services, your Services page should be a hub, linking to each individual service page.

-Quick Wix tip: In Wix, keep your page list tidy and use folders and groups to keep things organised behind the scenes, even if you don’t show everything in the menu.
+Quick Wix Tip: In Wix, keep your page list tidy.
+Use folders and groups to keep things organised behind the scenes, even if you don’t show everything in the menu.

-Your top navigation is not a sitemap.
-It’s a shortcut to the most important stuff.
+Your top navigation isn’t a sitemap; it’s a shortcut to the most important stuff.
+As a rule:

-• 5–7 items max in the main menu
+• Limit to 5–7 items max in the main menu.

 Good: